7 and 13 GHz ENG Will Complicate Fixed Services Sharing

 One concern with the original proposal was that it could apply minimum capacity and loading requirements to links used for relay remote news feeds.
 The FCC clarified this, stating these requirements would apply to Part 101 links only, not BAS Part 74 and CARS Part 78 links.
 It also pointed out that Section 101.141(a)(5) exempts transmitters carrying digital video motion material from the Part 101 capacity and loading requirements.

-to the Further Inquiry includes nationwide maps showing all active BAS and CARS facilities within the specified bands, excluding special temporary authority (STA) BAS TV pickup operations.
+An attachment to the Further Inquiry includes nationwide maps showing all active BAS and CARS facilities within the specified bands, excluding special temporary authority (STA) BAS TV pickup operations.
 When a center point and radius were specified as the area of operation, this data was used.
 For "other" areas of operation, a 90 km radius was used.
 It isn't surprising these plots show little "white space" in the most populated areas.

 Comments are due June 27, 2011.